cwill83247/dogFriendlyCamping/README.md

 ## Returning Visitor Goals

-- As a returning visitor I want to be able to log into the site easily -- logging int othe site is quick and easy with clear messages.
+- As a returning visitor I want to be able to log into the site easily -- logging into the site is quick and easy with clear messages.
 ![login page](https://dogfriendlycamping.herokuapp.com/static/images/loginscreenshot.PNG)
 - As a returning visitor I want to find the game equally challenging -- The cards are always displayed in random positions, so its always equally challenging.

 # Further Testing
-- The Javascript was run through JSHint to ensure correct with no coding issues
+- Python script was run through PEP8 compliance check to ensure free for errors.
+I installed the pypi.org PEP8 checker using "pip install pep8" the checker was then run against my app.py using the code "pep8 --show-source --show-pep8 app.py"
-- CSS was run through W3C validation, and successfully passed
+- CSS was run through W3C validation
-- HTML was run through W3C validation, and passed with no errros
+- HTML was run through W3C validation
-- Test script was created and run, using JEST to test some of the functionality as part of TDD principal.
 - Manual testing was carried out, against my user stories.
-- Family members tested the game, and gave me feedback.
+- Family members provided user feedback.

-Testing has been a continous process, after every commit, the code was tested to ensure the game functioned as expected.
+Testing has been a continous process, after every commit, the code was tested to ensure the site functioned as expected.

 # Errors and Bugs
 - Contrast issues identifed by Lighthouse Accessebility